dwww Home | Manual pages | Find package

 See the related fields in slapd.access(5) for details.

-entry does not exist, a fake entry with the DN given with the -b
+In this case, a fake entry with the DN given with the -b option

-option is used, with no attributes.
-As a consequence, those
+is used, with no attributes.
+As a consequence, those rules that

-rules that depend on the contents of the target object will not
+depend on the contents of the target object or any other database

 -U authcID

-or authz-rewrite rules (see slapd.conf(5) for details); mutually
+authz-rewrite rules (see slapd.conf(5) for details); mutually ex-

 -v enable verbose mode.